Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 What else I gotta do to get a coarse align?

-Can we get those read up to the crew to step the power down?
+Can we get those read up to the crew to start the power down?
 Of course, they can power down everything, but here's a good start.

 ?? the battery will drain as they power down?